Application for the Australian Music Foundation Awards

 The Australian Music Foundation will always wish to stay in touch with its Alumni and would hope that Alumni, having attained a successful professional career, will be willing to support the aims of The Australian Music Foundation and enhance its ability to support new generations of young Australian musical talent.

 As with any audio audition file, you should create your video audition in the most appropriate surroundings possible for your instrument or voice – for example a studio or concert hall with the appropriate acoustics.
-No outdoor performances or amplified sound.
+No outdoor performances or amplified sound will be accepted.
 Videos should have been made within the last 12 months prior to the closing date for applications.

 Post-production manipulation of the sound quality is strictly forbidden and in any case detrimental to your application – we are looking for the most natural demonstration of your current ability.